sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.2.02 (19 June 2024) =
+Update - Added more path in Frontend Test to make sure the settings are okay before confirmation Update - Firewall message on blocking process when loading on WP initialization Update - Compatibility with Wordfence to prevent rewrite rules update on security scan Update - language translation and typos
+Update - Disable click and keys to work without jQuery Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs

 = 5.2.01 (04 June 2024) =
 Update - Added Firewall blacklist by User Agent
 Update - Added Firewall blacklist by Referrer